tugascript/nestjs-graphql-fastity-template/README.md

 ## Description

-Full boiler plate of a NestJS, GraphQL and PostgreSQL (with Mikro-ORM) monolithic backend app.
+Full boilerplate of a NestJS, GraphQL and PostgreSQL (with Mikro-ORM) monolithic backend app.
 It implements:

 - Configuration (adds most used config classes):

+*
-* - Cache with Redis
+    - Cache with Redis
+*
-* - GraphQL with subscriptions and GraphQL through Websockets
+    - GraphQL with subscriptions and GraphQL through Websockets *
-* - MikroORM with SQLite in development and PostgreSQL in production
+    - MikroORM with SQLite in development and PostgreSQL in production

 - Authentication:

+*
-* - JWT Authentication for HTTP
+    - JWT Authentication for HTTP
+*
-* - Custom Session Authentication for Websockets (based on Facebook Messenger Design)
+    - Custom Session Authentication for Websockets (based on Facebook Messenger Design) *
-* - Two-Factor authentication with email
+    - Two-Factor authentication with email

 - Uploader:

+*
-* - Basic image only uploader with Sharp optimizations for a generic S3 Bucket
+    - Basic image only uploader with Sharp optimizations for a generic S3 Bucket

 - Pagination:

+*
-* - Has the generics for Edges and Paginated types
+    - Has the generics for Edges and Paginated types
+*
-* - Relay cursor pagination function
+    - Relay cursor pagination function

 ## Installation